 If a creditor has canceled a portion of your debt you should receive a 1099-C. If you reach a debt settlement with, say, your credit card company, they’ll send you a 1099-C to include with your tax returns for that year.
 Unfortunately, the downside of having that debt canceled is that your taxable income may increase by the amount of the canceled debt.

-You should receive your 1099 forms by early February, which should give you plenty of time to complete your taxes for the deadline, which, in 2021, is on May 17th.
+You should receive your 1099 forms by early February, which should give you plenty of time to complete your taxes for the deadline, which, in 2022 is April 18.
 If you’re concerned that you might not get your form on time, get in touch with your employer and/or bank beginning in early January.
 If you use tax preparation software like TaxAct or H&R Block, you’ll be prompted to enter the information on any and all 1099 forms as you complete your returns.